eser/entrepreneur/README.md

 ## Quick start

-Execute `npm install entrepreneur --save-dev` to install entrepreneur and its dependencies into your project directory.
+Execute `npm install entrepreneur -g` to install entrepreneur on your system.

 ## Todo List